elvindesouza/elvindesouza.github.io/src/about/about.md

 - Wireshark
 - john, hydra, hashcat

-*Please explore the [Security section](https://elvindesouza.github.io/security/) of the website to see what topics/tooling I have experience/interest in.*
+*[Security section](https://elvindesouza.github.io/security/) of the website to see what topics/tooling I have experience/interest in.*

 ## Other Technical Skills